unjs/unifont/README.md

 - Type: `{ [fontFamily: string]: string[] }`

-Allows pecifying a list of glyphs to be included in the font for each font family.
+Allows specifying a list of glyphs to be included in the font for each font family.
 This can reduce the size of the font file:

 ```js
 import { providers } from 'unifont'